getraid/AndroidScreenControlServer/README.md

 I found out later, that while it worked, I didn't really have a use for it.
 So I stopped development on this tool as well.
 It should theoretically still work (besides maybe missing/outdated dependencies).

+You would need a local server of some sort, that exposes a port on all interfaces and set it via the config.
+After that you can open a browser on the tablet/phone with localhost:port.

 ---

 Requires Python 3.X (Written with Python 3.8)